 Space allowed: width 91cm, depth 76cm, height optional.
 Staged on open tables.
-To be viewed and judged from the front.
+To be arranged all round but judged from the front.

-808 PEEK-A-BOO.
-A petite exhibit.
-A small scale design.
+808 FAIRY TALE - A petite exhibit.

 Space allowed: width 25cm, depth 25cm, height 37cm.
 Staged on open tables.
 To be viewed all round but judged from the front.
 May be brought ready assembled.